Carthage, Missouri – America’s Maple Leaf City

 Vintage Carthage, Missouri

-After the Civil War, came the Wild West days and Carthage’s new courthouse became the site of many public hangings.
-According to old-timers, these events were public spectacles where vendors set up booths, selling food and trinkets.
-The gallows, built right upon the grounds of courthouse, became the “stage” for many viewers who brought their lunches, enjoying a picnic during the show.
+After the Civil War came the Wild West days, and Carthage’s new courthouse became the site of many public hangings.
+According to old-timers, these events were public spectacles where vendors set up booths and sold food and trinkets.
+The gallows, built right upon the courthouse grounds, became the “stage” for many viewers who brought their lunches and enjoyed a picnic during the show.

 This magnificent structure remains in use today.

 By the end of the 19th century, Carthage had more millionaires per capita than any other city in the United States.
-The primary source of the wealth was the rich deposits of lead and zinc and soon, the mine owners began to build fine homes in Carthage.
+The primary source of the wealth was the rich deposits of lead and zinc, and soon, the mine owners began to build fine homes in Carthage.
 Huge deposits of gray marble at the north edge of Carthage provided another source of prosperity.
-In fact, the Missouri State Capitol, U.S. Capitol, and White House are faced with marble that came from the Carthage area.
+The Missouri State Capitol, U.S. Capitol, and White House are faced with marble from the Carthage area.

 Jasper County Courthouse in Carthage,Missouri by Kathy Alexander.

-Yet more mills and factories began to pop up in the thriving rebuilt city.
-By the year 1900, Carthage had approximately 12,000 inhabitants and over one hundred business and industrial concerns.
+Yet more mills and factories began in the thriving rebuilt city.
+By 1900, Carthage had approximately 12,000 inhabitants and over one hundred business and industrial concerns.

 When Route 66 was built through the town, Carthage was soon proclaimed by its Chamber of Commerce as “The Open Gate to the Ozarks.”
 In no time, all manner of services began to spring up to serve the many travelers of the Mother Road.

-As you travel through Carthage you will see the Powers Museum located on the first alignment of Route 66 on Carthage’s west side along with Municipal Park that was developed during the 1930s thanks to several New Deal programs.
+As you travel through Carthage, you will see the Powers Museum, located on the first alignment of Route 66 on Carthage’s west side, along with Municipal Park, which was developed during the 1930s thanks to several New Deal programs.
 This site was once home to the Taylor Tourist Park, later renamed the Park Motor Court and Café.

-As Route 66 winds its way through Carthage, you can see many historical buildings on the Town Square including its 1894 historic courthouse.
+As Route 66 winds its way through Carthage, the Town Square, including its 1894 courthouse, is home to many historic buildings.

 About a block from the Town Square, at the intersection of Missouri Highway 71 and Route 66, is a “must-see” along your trek through Carthage — the historic Boots Court Motel.
-Built as a tourist court in 1939 by Arthur Boots, this popular stop along the old Mother Road, once advertised a radio and every room and reportedly, Clark Gable once stayed in Room 6.
-The Boots Motel is a classic example of Streamline Architecture that was so popular during this era.
+Built as a tourist court in 1939 by Arthur Boots, this popular stop along the old Mother Road once advertised a radio and every room, and Clark Gable reportedly stayed in Room 6.
+The Boots Motel is a classic example of streamlined architecture popular during this era.

-Across from the Boots Motel, once stood the Boots Drive-in that offered fountain service and “Breakfast at any hour!”
-The drive-in thrived throughout the 1940s but declined after the Interstate bypassed Carthage and finally closed in 1971.
+Across from the Boots Motel once stood the Boots Drive-in, which offered fountain service and “Breakfast at any hour!”
+The drive-in thrived throughout the 1940s but declined after the Interstate bypassed Carthage and closed in 1971.
 However, the building was preserved and today is utilized as a bank.

 One block north of the Boots Motel stands the remains of another old tourist court – the Dazy Apartments and Sleeping Rooms.
-While its obvious that the Dazy has seen much better days, it still appears to remain in use today.
+While it is evident that the Dazy has seen much better days, it still appears to remain in use today.

 Boots Motel, Carthage, Missouri

-Carthage is also home to one of the few surviving drive-in theaters left in America.
+Carthage is also home to one of America’s few surviving drive-in theaters.
 Thanks to the efforts of Mark and Dixie Goodman, this old drive-in has not gone the way of most of these old icons.
-When the Goodmans bought the historic drive-in, it was in a state of much disrepair, however, they have brought this old theatre back to life.
+When the Goodmans bought the historic drive-in, it was in much disrepair; however, they brought this old theatre back to life.

-Just before you reach Webb City, you will pass through the small town of Carterville, another lead mining town of the region.
-Once prosperous, the town declined following World War I and never recovered like its nearby neighbors of Webb City and Joplin.
+Just before you reach Webb City, you will pass through the small town of Carterville, another lead mining town in the region.
+Once prosperous, the town declined following World War I and never recovered like its neighbors of Webb City and Joplin.

 Also See: